LEARN

 How to Load Balance Your RV

-1. Check your RV manual for your RV's GVWR (gross vehicle weight rating) as well as the overall GAWR (gross axle weight rating) and the GAWR for each side of the axle.
+1. Check your RV manual for your RV weight sticker for the GVWR (gross vehicle weight rating) as well as the overall GAWR (gross axle weight rating); the sticker is found on the driver side at the front.
 This determines how much you are able to carry.
 Keep this in mind as you proceed with loading the RV.
 Do not exceed these numbers.

 3. Make sure packed items are as close to the ground as possible to lower the center of gravity as you tow.